Curriculum Design and Accreditation

 Texas is world-renowned for K-16 curriculum design, bilingual education, and mapping curricula to the labor market.

-Our approach to curriculum design and review means working closely with our clients to:
+Our approach to curriculum design, review, and accreditation means working closely with our clients to:

 Review, design, and reform new and existing curriculum and degree programs

-Prepare for and meet the standards for accreditations
+Prepare for and meet the standards for accreditation

 Twinning program, joint-degree proposals, articulation, and curriculum mapping.